JoonJ14/hello-world/README.md

 # hello-world
-my first repository on Github, everything from undergraduate-Biomedical Engineering, and BBOP(Baby Brain Optimization Project) lab work for analyzing Brainwaves
+my first repository on Github, everything from undergraduate-Biomedical Engineering at University of Miami. and so on in the future...

-Electro Encephalogram, or EEG.
+Updated: BBOP(Baby Brain Optimization Project) lab work for analyzing Brainwaves Electro Encephalogram, or EEG.
+Only has the ones that are non proprietary

 I added all the codes from MIT Applied Data Science program, there are 3 big projects for
 1. Exploratory Data Analysis: Marketting Analysis